BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 To create a pull request:

-Push your changes to a branch on GitHub.
+*Push your changes to a branch on GitHub.

-Go to the repository and click "New Pull Request."
+*Go to the repository and click "New Pull Request."

-Describe the changes made and submit the PR for review.
+*Describe the changes made and submit the PR for review.

-Once approved, the Public repo can be merged into the main branch
+*Once approved, the Public repo can be merged into the main branch

 7.Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 Forking a repository creates a personal copy of someone else's repository, allowing one to make changes without affecting the original project.

+Forking a repository means you can make any changes you want to the code without affecting the original project.
+You can choose to share those changes with the original repo through the pull request process.

 It's useful when: